GeoTheo06/Small_Java_Projects/README.md

 # Small-Java-Projects
-Projects I created in java for practice.
-Projects from December 2020 to June 2021
+Projects I created in IDE Netbeans for practice.
+Projects from December 2020 to June 2021 Some comments at the beginning of the files are auto generated comments from Netbeans.